-We live in a global economy where domestic companies are becoming more and more exposed to international policies and trade agreements.
+We live in a global economy where domestic companies are becoming more exposed to international policies and trade agreements.
 U.S.-based companies now receive more than 1/3 of their revenue internationally.
-As a San Diego financial advisor, our job is to analyze the impact of these policies and tariffs to our clients.
+As a San Diego financial advisor, our job is to analyze these policies and tariffs’ impact on our clients.

-In an effort to better understand what is at stake regarding the potential trade war between the United States and China, I decided to run a few numbers.
-I am by no means an expert on trade agreements nor am I a global economist.
-Nonetheless, I have an extensive background in finance and perhaps that is enough to make an informed decision.
+To better understand what is at stake regarding the potential trade war between the United States and China, I decided to run a few numbers.
+I am by no means an expert on trade agreements, nor am I a global economist.
+Nonetheless, I have an extensive background in finance, and perhaps that is enough to make an informed decision.
 After a bit of research, it is clear a trade war between the U.S. and China will negatively impact both countries (a no-brainer conclusion).
 But I’ve also determined that China has much more to lose than the U.S.

 Current State of the Trade War

 This, of course, is an ever-changing scenario with tariffs threatened and imposed.
 President Trump has initiated the trade war as his administration has stated that the $570B U.S. trade deficit is due to unfair trade agreements.
-However, the U.S. is largely a consumer-driven economy and cheaper imports has undoubtedly helped the consumer.
+However, the U.S. is largely a consumer-driven economy, and cheaper imports have undoubtedly helped the consumer.

 Here is a current look at the threatened and imposed tariffs from a global perspective as of 9/9/18 (Source: Marketwatch):